STAIR-Lab-CIT/AR_PretrainedModels/README.md

 Toltal number of videos is 348,879.

 ## Codebase
-Codes for models and training scripts etc. are based on the codebase “SlowFast” of Meta Research (https://github.com/facebookresearch/SlowFast/tree/main).
+Codes for models and training scripts etc. are based on the codebase [“SlowFast”](https://github.com/facebookresearch/SlowFast/tree/main) of Meta Research.
 Before using pretrained models, users have to first install “slowfast”.

 ## Pretraining methods